 – Did Emerre leaving the dungeons signify that he’d come to terms with his part in Avara’s death?
 No, unfortunately.
 Elven guilt can last an interminably long time.

-– With someone guarding his back, Emerre put a big dent in the Shadow Lord’s hordes.
+– With his new ally guarding his back, Emerre put a big dent in the Shadow Lord’s hordes.
 His biggest victory though, came not against Dark Ones, but against the web of lies in the capitol.
 From his one-armed friend, he learned the horrible truth.

 – Emerre returned to the capitol, worried that it would fall to shadow.
 He had great intentions, but no one would listen to him.
 After centuries as the Gloryngael Ghoul, his credibility was shot to hell.
 Emerre remained maddeningly silent about his centuries away from the capitol, which only made matters worse.